Myrath: International recognition

 Myrath opened for Symphony X during a high-profile tour of England in 2016.
 The album Legacy, featuring lyrics contributed by Tunisian poets, was released later in 2016.
 Also that year, Zorgati made a guest appearance on the album The Source by Ayreon.
 Myrath then toured around the world consistently for more than two years and appeared at several international music festivals.
 During this period they signed an international deal with EarMusic.

 In 2017, Myrath performed in their native Tunisia for the first time in three years with a concert at the historic Theatre of Carthage.
 This performance was recorded for the live album Live in Carthage, released in 2019.
 Their fifth studio album Shehili was also released in 2019.
 They appeared at the Sweden Rock Festival in 2019 as a last-minute replacement for Behemoth; and have been invited to return for future versions of the festival.
 They also toured with the Dutch symphonic metal band Epica in 2019.
 In 2021, Zorgati provided guest vocals on the track "Code of Life" on the Epica album Omega.

 In July 2022 the band announced via their social media that it separated from Elyes Bouchoucha back in 2020.
-The album Karma is scheduled for release on 8 March 2024.
+Their sixth album Karma is scheduled for release on 8 March 2024.

+Their seventh album Wilderness of Mirrors is scheduled for release on 27 March 2026.